 Create Azure AD Application warnings

 This message is always shown to remind users that the feature cannot be used on the web platform for accounts with multi factor authentication enabled.
-You will need to use either our powershell script (preferred), or the desktop application instead.
+You will need to use our powershell script.

 This message indicates that the you have attempted to run the feature, but your account has multi factor authentication enabled.
-You will need to use either our powershell script (preferred), or the desktop application instead.
+You will need to use our powershell script.

 This message indicates that you have attempted to run the feature, but the provided account credentials were invalid.
 You should correct the admin name / password and try again.